-- The net development area of the proposed residential development is 3.9 hectares (9.64 acres) of the sum 7.91 hectares (19.55 acres).
-The remaining site area will comprise of the retained School Rough Coppice, the retained Heath Corner LWS, the existing western fringes of the site adjacent to the Low Brook, the large parcel of land to the northern side of Bickenhill Road and proposed areas of public open space and attenuation areas. - Green spaces have been designed to soften the edges of the development envelope while maintaining existing vegetation where possible.
-Outward facing dwellings are proposed on the fringes of the development to assist in the surveillance of the retained Coppice and existing and proposed public open space. - The current infrastructure showing tree lined verges creates a green vain to run East to West, this will act as a conduit between Heavily wooded Bickenhill Road and the Low Brook planting. - Taking into account the location of the site within the green belt but also its proximity to the urban fringe, a dph of 35-40 has been proposed.
+- 4.1 The net development area of the proposed residential development is 3.9 hectares (9.64 acres) of the sum 7.91 hectares (19.55 acres).
+The site includes proposed areas of public open space and attenuation area (Fig.4.1). - 4.2 Green spaces have been designed to soften the edges of the development envelope while maintaining existing vegetation where possible.
+Outward facing dwellings are proposed on the fringes of the development to assist in the surveillance of the retained Coppice and existing and proposed public open space. - 4.3 The current infrastructure showing tree lined verges creates a green vain to run East to West, this will act as a conduit between Heavily wooded Bickenhill Road and the Low Brook planting. - 4.4 Taking into account the location of the site within the green belt but also its proximity to the urban fringe, a dph of 35-40 has been proposed.
 This will complement its semi-rural location whilst also taking into account Solihull Council's housing mix policy which sets out a requirement for higher number of 1,2 and 3 bedroom units.
 With a density of 35-45dph the site will achieve approximately 137-176 units and will provide a mix of housing, sizes and tenures.

-- Pedestrian footpath links have been proposed to cross a large proportion of the site, these will link back to the surrounding context including existing PROWs, Bickenhill Road and through the proposed natural play space to the North-West as shown on the proposed Design Concept Plan contained as Fig 4.1. - All development has been offset from the ancient woodland contained within School Rough Coppice by which has been identified as a non-statutory local Eco Site designation, to ensure an appropriate separation from the existing mature trees. - Development has been proposed to sit outside the latest flood mapping estimates (obtained from the E.A flood maps) as shown on the Design Concept Plan (Fig 4.1).
+- 4.5 Pedestrian footpath links have been proposed to cross a large proportion of the site, these will link back to the surrounding context including existing PROWs, Bickenhill Road and through the proposed natural play space to the North-West as shown on the proposed Design Concept Plan contained as Fig 4.1. - 4.6 All development has been offset from the ancient woodland contained within School Rough Coppice by which has been identified as a non-statutory local Eco Site designation, to ensure an appropriate separation from the existing mature trees - 4.7 Development has been proposed to sit outside the latest flood mapping estimates (obtained from the E.A flood maps) as shown on the Design Concept Plan (Fig 4.1).